AlekLipka/CellularAutomaton/README.md

 automaton with a predefined size of neighborhood relative to specified cell.
 The application shall visualize the step-by-step simulation according to initial configuration.

+More information can be found at the following location: ./PI/DOC/Cellular Automaton - specification.docx